The Living Heritage Foundation

 2. SPECIAL LHF PROJECTS: $6000 to edit & assemble a definitive book on Mother of Civil Rights Mary Pleasant and to issue the first digitized version of America's first musicals 1876, 1879 (trailer below)

-3. PROMOTIONAL EDITING: $5000 to create an LHF promotional trailer & to re-design our small, overview Website www.thelivingheritagefoundation.org.
-This will increase our visibility and support & offer applications.
+3. EXPANDED WEBSITE: $5000 to create an LHF promotional trailer & to re-design our small, overview Website www.thelivingheritagefoundation.org.
+This will increase our visibility and offer downloadable applications.

-4. ASSISTANCE: $7000 for a part-time editor-coordinator who can help build the support of volunteers and assist in editing our PR & events
+4. STAFF ASSISTANCE: $7000 for a part-time editor-coordinator who can help build the support of volunteers and assist in updating our PR & events

-6. OFFICE EQUIPMENT: $4000 for a new laptop with editing software
+6. OFFICE EQUIPMENT: $4500 for a new iPad and a laptop with editing software

 Equity Statement